 2. Work Ethics and Expectations

 Different cultures have different views when it comes to time management.
 In Indonesia, the attitude towards time is more relaxed.
-This is especially true in rural areas.
-In contrast, Singaporeans often value strict adherence to schedules and efficiency.

 In Indonesia, domestic workers may work in an informal and communal environment.
 In Singapore, households tend to follow higher cleanliness standards and stricter schedules.
 As such, employers may expect high levels of availability and productivity.